Regular Club Meeting Site

 Coyle Field Clear Sky Chart:

-Update: As of April 1, 2013, Coyle Field is preparing to re-open for astronomical observers (in mid-December 2011, a gate was erected at the entrance to Coyle Field restricting access).
-The Coyle Field Astronomers organization was established to provide and control astronomical access to the field for paying members.
+Coyle Field is now accessible to astronomical observers (in mid-December 2011, a gate was erected at the entrance to Coyle Field restricting access).
+The Coyle Field Astronomers organization was established to provide and control astronomical access to the field for paying members, who receive an identification tag and the combination to the gate lock.
 The Rules of Use and a Membership Application Form are now available at the CFA web site.

 Coyle Field is an informal observing site frequently used by WAS members (and a number of other area astronomy clubs).
 It is a vast open space in the West Plain Pygmy Pines of the New Jersey Pinelands.

 To get there from the west (Philadelphia or the nearby New Jersey suburbs), take Rt 70 east to the Four Mile Circle, which is the junction of NJ Routes Rts 70 & 72.
 Take Rt 72 east off the circle (towards Manahawkin / Long Beach Island).
 Go about 10.5 miles, slow down and be ready to pull off when you pass a service building set back on the right.
 You'll then see a Smokey-the-Bear sign on the right.
 About 100 yards past the sign on the right, take the sand road that veers off at a 45-degree angle (not the sand road that turns off at a right angle just after the sign).
-The 45-degree angle sand road is marked with a small government warning sign that everyone ignores (but remember, we have no formal permission to be there and observing could be preempted by military or fire fighting operations).
-Go down the sand road about 1/4 mile and it will curve sharply right onto the runway.
-Pull up and park perpendicular to the edge of the grass on the right-hand side about one to two hundred yards down; however, don't go beyond the tree line on the left as the trees block a couple of nuisance lights at the Warren Grove Gunnery Range.
+The 45-degree angle sand entrance road is obvious by the gate with a "Stop" sign.
+After unlocking the gate (if necessary) and closing it behind you without locking it, go down the entrance road about 1/4 mile and it will curve sharply right onto the runway.
+After clearing the trees, bear right and take the two-track road that parallels the runway (do not drive on the runway -- astronomers must not leave tracks or ruts that might interfere with the model airplanes!).
+To park, back up onto the grass strip between the runway and the two-track, then set up on the runway within 15 ft of the grass strip.

 Here's a road map showing the general location of Coyle Field.
 Here's a satellite view of the field with the entrance road and set-up spot marked.
 Here's a bird's-eye view of the observing area.

-The sand shoulder on Rt 72, the sand entrance road and the sand runway where we usually set up are all firm and are no problem to negotiate with an ordinary automobile (four-wheel drive is unnecessary).
+The sand shoulder on Rt 72, the sand entrance road and the two--track sand road, as well as the runway where we set up, are all firm and are no problem to negotiate with an ordinary automobile (four-wheel drive is unnecessary).
 The shoulder on Rt 72, and the transition to the entrance road can be a little bumpy, so take it easy.
-Also, where the main path of the sand road curves right onto the field, a narrower branch goes straight -- don't go down there, it turns into sugar sand and you will need 4WD!
-(Note: as of October 2011, there's an orange & white barrel blocking the straight path where where the main road turns right onto the runway, but it may not be permanent.)
+Also, where the entrance road curves right onto the field, a narrower branch goes straight -- don't go down there, it turns into sugar sand and you will need 4WD!

 The GPS coordinates for Coyle Field are: 39 deg 48 min 47 sec North, 74 deg 25 min 20 sec West